nekidoz/gbn_simple_wsgi/README.md

-# lightweb4py - A lightweight WSGI framework with Router, CBV, ORM and Logger
+# lightweb4py - Lightweight WSGI framework with Router, CBV, ORM and Logger

 This framework allows for rapid development of applications to deal with HTTP requests from a WSGI server.
 It implements: